grammyjs/website/site/docs/plugins/transformer-throttler.md

 ## Usage

 Here is an example of how to use this plugin with the default options.
-Note that the default options are aligned with the actualy rate limits enforced by Telegram, so they should be good to go.
+Note that the default options are aligned with the actual rate limits enforced by Telegram, so they should be good to go.

 <CodeGroup>